-Using these email templates I've had only 1 NO to a request and 1 NO REPLY (which I'm confident that I'll turn into a 'yes' before all is said and done!).
-I've used them to obtain interviews with Hollywood actor Tiny Lister, sales guru Guy Kawasaki and customer service wiz Peter Shankman, and for introductions to top ranking officers and writers at publications like Black Enterprise, where I am now a contributing writer and Forbes, where I was featured for my thoughts on issues regarding women of color in corporate America.
+Using these email templates I've had only 1 NO to a request and 1 NO REPLY (which I ended up turning into a 'yes' and it was HUGE for my business, although it came 4 years later!
+Patience and entrepreneurship often go hand-in-hand when sowing relationship seeds).

+I've used them to obtain interviews with veteran Hollywood actor Tiny Lister (aka Deebo in Friday--who has been in over 200 films), sales guru Guy Kawasaki and customer service wiz Peter Shankman, and for introductions to top ranking officers and writers at publications like Black Enterprise, where I was a contributing writer for a number of years and Forbes, where I was featured for my thoughts on issues regarding women of color in corporate America.